Séminaire mensuel de la Chaire ACPR « Régulation et Risques Systémiques »

 Abstract:

-Si vous optez pour le mode visio, le lien de connexion vous sera envoyé prochainement.
+Si vous optez pour le mode visio, le lien de connexion vous sera envoyé prochainement

 - Pour nous contacter